Battle of Adwa: Immediate aftermath

-George Berkeley records that the Italian casualties were approximately 6,100 men killed: 261 officers, 2,918 white NCOs and privates, with 954 permanently missing, and about 2,000 ascari dead.
+George Berkeley records that the Italian casualties were 6,133 men killed: 261 officers, 2,918 white NCOs and privates, with 954 permanently missing, and about 2,000 ascari dead.
 Another 1,428 were wounded – 470 Italians (including 31 officers) and 958 ascari.
-In addition, 1,865 Italians and 2,000 ascaris were taken prisoner.
+1,865 Italians and 2,000 ascaris were taken prisoner.
 Richard Caulk estimates that the number of Italians killed were 300 officers, 4,600 Italian rank, and 1,000 askari for a total of 5,900 dead.
-Moreover, 1,000 escaped wounded and at least 2,000 were captured.
+1,000 escaped wounded and at least 2,000 were captured.
 Citing contemporary figures, Caulk records Ethiopian losses to be 3,886 killed and 6,000 wounded.
-On the other hand, Berkeley estimates Ethiopian losses to be 7,000 killed and 10,000 wounded.
-In their desperate flight to Eritrea, the Italians left behind all of their artillery and 11,000 rifles, as well as most of their transport.
+Berkeley estimates Ethiopian losses to be 7,000 killed and 10,000 wounded.

+In their desperate flight to Eritrea, the Italians left behind all of their artillery and 11,000 rifles, and most of their transport.
 As Paul B. Henze notes, "Baratieri's army had been completely annihilated while Menelik's was intact as a fighting force and gained thousands of rifles and a great deal of equipment from the fleeing Italians."
+Despite this victory, the Ethiopian forces withdrew because Menelik did not wish to risk an offensive aimed at driving the Italians out of Eritrea.
+Ras Alula Engida, however, favored pursuing the invaders northward and expelling them permanently from the Eritrean colony.
+Menelik feared that Italy might dispatch a larger force than the one defeated at the Battle of Adwa; moreover, the Italian positions in Asmara and Massawa appeared too well fortified for further offensives.
+The imperial army, described as "at the end of its rope," could not sustain further campaigning in Eritrea.
+The historian Carlo Conti Rossini even argued that, had the war continued for two more weeks, the Ethiopians would have been defeated.